 Reduced sensitivity – When the tooth root becomes exposed, eating or drinking hot or cold foods can cause extreme sensitivity to the teeth.
 Gum grafting surgery can permanently cover the exposed root, helping reduce discomfort, and restoring the good health of the gums.

-Improved appearance – Gum recession and root exposure can make the teeth look longer than normal and the smile to appear “toothy.”
-Gum grafting can make the teeth look shorter, more symmetrical and generally more pleasing to look at.
+Improved appearance – Gingival recession and root exposure can make the teeth look longer than normal and the smile to appear “toothy.”
+Gingival grafting can make the teeth look shorter, more symmetrical and generally more pleasing to look at.
 In addition, adjacent tissue can be enhanced and augmented during the procedure for esthetic purposes.

 The gum grafting procedure is performed under local anesthetic.
 Depending on your level of anxiety, you may wish to consider sedation while the procedure is being performed.
-The specifics of the exact procedure will depend on which procedure Dr. Wilson is performing.
+The specifics of the exact procedure will depend on which procedure your doctor is performing.

 Generally, small incisions will be made at the recipient site to create a small pouch or tunnel to accommodate the graft.
 The graft is obtained and positioned into the pouch or tunnel and sutures are placed to stabilize the graft and to prevent any shifting from the designated site.
 Surgical adhesives may be used to protect the surgical area during the first week of healing.
 Uniformity and healing of the gums will be achieved in approximately six weeks.

-If you have any questions about gum grafting, please schedule and examination appointment with Dr. Wilson to discuss your condition and your options.
+If you have any questions about gum grafting, please schedule an examination appointment with our doctors to discuss your condition and your options.